Skip to main content

 Why do wild birds bob their heads?

-In the wild, head bobbing is how birds learn to stabilize their visual surroundings, according to the Library of Congress.
+Additionally, head bobbing is how birds learn to stabilize their visual surroundings, according to the Library of Congress.
 Just as humans use their eyes to navigate what’s around them, birds use their heads.
+Being a natural behavior found both in wild animals and birds born in captivity, this is rarely a sign of true distress or something to be alarmed about.

 Polly wants a cracker